Smoke simulation I made in Houdini, exported into Cinema 4D to render with Octane, then into After Effects to mirror it and color correct.

 Crocodile Rainbow Leather.
 Made in Cinema 4D rendered in Octane.

 Modeled this entire robot in Cinema 4D (started in Maya).
-This animation was my final project for my 3D rigging class.
 I rigged the entire robot as well, and created the warehouse and materials, but didn't end up using much of my animated rig because I found some motion capture data that was better.
 Made the camera first-person-view in After Effects.
 All rendered in Octane.

 Created the particles simulation in Cinema 4D with XParticles.